gumroad/shortest/packages/shortest/README.md

 shortest([loginAsContractor, ...allAppActions]);
 ```

-Shortest allows non-engineers such as designers, marketers, and PMs to write tests.
+Shortest's style allows non-engineers such as designers, marketers, and PMs to write tests.
 Here are some examples:

 ```typescript
 shortest("visit every page and ensure no typos")